DougUOT/World_Weather_Analysis/README.md

 Follow below the map, with information on the markers, such as city name, the country code, the weather description and maximum temperature for the city

 ![](https://github.com/DougUOT/World_Weather_Analysis/blob/main/Vacation_Itinerary/WeatherPy_travel_map_markers.PNG)

+## Limitations

+Related to section 3.2 Create a Travel Itinerary Map, due to the zoom and scale of the map used in this project (file: [WeatherPy_travel_map.PNG](https://github.com/DougUOT/World_Weather_Analysis/blob/main/Vacation_Itinerary/WeatherPy_travel_map.PNG)), the letter E overlaps with the letter A.  Applying the zoom on the map will make it possible to confirm that both letters are at the same point; this is because the starting point and the endpoint on the route refer to the same city, Rio de Janeiro.